StinaAxelsson/milestone-p1/README.md

 5. Keep a red thred throug the whole website.

 ## Design Choises
 When I planned out the design, I was serching around the internet for some inspiration.
-My website is about a musician/DJ and therefore, I was looking at other famous DJs websites and found that almost every DJ had the same theme on their sites.
-So I used that as a template when developed this website, but of course with my own style and touch to make it stand out from the others, and made it so eye-cathing I possibly could for only using HTML and CSS.
+My website is about a musician/DJ and therefore, I was looking at other famous DJs websites and found that almost every DJ had the same theme/structure on their sites.
+So I used that as a template when developed this website, but of course with my own style and touch to make it stand out from the others, and made it so eye-cathing I possibly could for only have using HTML and CSS.
 ## Colors
 I used Wizack Twizacks lates album-cover as a theme throuh out the whole website.
 The color path I chose to work with was: lightblue, pink, purple, white and black.
 And feel like it goes very well together and standing out and easy for eyes to read.
 ![alt](/wireframes/palette.png)